kshojaei/langpy/README.md

 # langpy
-This code analyzes the langmuir probe current-voltage characteristic and computes electron/ion densities, electron temperature, and electron energy probability function.
+This code analyzes the langmuir probe current-voltage characteristic and computes the following plasmas parameters: electron/ion densities, electron temperature, and electron energy probability function.